 Diagnosing a Fetal Stroke

 Early diagnosis and treatment of a fetal stroke is crucial to recovery.
-Below are some of the tests that may be utilized to diagnose a stroke:
+Tests for diagnosing stroke may include:

 - Blood tests

-- MRI (magnetic resonance imaging).
-This is a test that uses magnets, radio waves, and computer technology to produce images of the brain.
+- MRI (magnetic resonance imaging): A test that uses magnets, radio waves, and computer technology to produce images of the brain.

-- MRA (magnetic resonance angiography).
-This is an MRI of specific arteries in the brain.
+- MRA (magnetic resonance angiography): An MRI of specific arteries in the brain.

-- MRV (magnetic resonance venography).
-This is an MRI of specific veins in the brain.
+- MRV (magnetic resonance venography): An MRI of specific veins in the brain.

-- CT scan (computed tomography).
-This is a test that produces images of the brain using X-rays and a computer.
+- CT scan (computed tomography): A test that produces images of the brain using X-rays and a computer.

-- CTA (computed tomography angiography).
-This is an X-ray of specific arteries in the brain.
+- CTA (computed tomography angiography): An X-ray of specific arteries in the brain.

-- Cranial ultrasound.
-This utilizes high-frequency sound waves that bounce off organs and create an image of the brain.
+- Cranial ultrasound: Where high-frequency sound waves that bounce off organs and create an image of the brain.

-- Lumbar puncture.
-This is a procedure that is performed to collect cerebrospinal fluid for diagnostic purposes.
+- Lumbar puncture: A procedure performed to collect cerebrospinal fluid for diagnostic purposes.

-Treatment of a fetal stroke must be administered immediately, followed by rehabilitation to help ensure that further damage and complications will not arise.
+Fetal stroke must be treated immediately.
+After treatment, the child must have rehabilitation to help ensure that further damage and complications will not arise.
 Doctors must act to ensure the infant has adequate oxygen and circulation.
 The medical team may supply intravenous fluids or give blood-thinning medications to reduce the risk of a recurrent stroke.
-Should the medical staff on duty fail to recognize stroke, a subsequent stroke is more likely to occur and cause greater damage to the baby’s brain.
+Should the medical staff on duty fail to recognize a stroke, a subsequent stroke is more likely to occur and cause greater damage to the baby’s brain.

-Hypothermia treatment induced by head cooling or body cooling administered within 6 hours of birth for 72 hours has proven beneficial in reducing death and neurological impairments at 18 months of age.
+Hypothermia treatment induced by head cooling or body cooling administered within 6 hours of birth for 72 hours reduces death and neurological impairment at 18 months of age.
 Combined therapies of hypothermia and pharmacological agents or growth factors to improve neurological outcomes can be used for damaged neonatal brains, such as after a stroke.

 Sometimes signs of a stroke do not show up for months or years after the stroke occurred.
-Treatment for a stroke is determined by how old the child is, what signs and symptoms he or she experiences, which area of the brain is affected, how much brain tissue was damaged, and whether another ongoing condition was the cause of the stroke.
+Treatment for a stroke is determined by how old the child is, what signs and symptoms they have, which area of the brain is affected, how much brain tissue was damaged, and whether another ongoing condition was the cause of the stroke.